EnteSuessSauer/HypeStats/README.md

 ## Disclaimer

 This project is not affiliated with or endorsed by Hypixel or Mojang.
-Use at your own risk and in accordance with the Hypixel Terms of Service.
+Use at your own risk and in accordance with the Hypixel and Mojang Terms of Service.